YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/functional_ir.rst

   ``writer.pop()`` closes all s-expressions opened since the last call to ``writer.push()``.
 - ``writer.comment(string)`` writes a comment on a separate-line.
   ``writer.comment(string, true)`` appends a comment to the last printed s-expression.
+- ``writer.flush()`` flushes any buffering and should be called before any direct access to the underlying ``std::ostream``.
+It does not close unclosed parentheses.
+- The destructor calls ``flush`` but also closes all unclosed parentheses.